lifeparticle/reactjs-starter-template-antd/EDIT_TEMPLATE.md

 ### 1.12 Update `index.html` according to your needs

+### 1.13 Configurations Specific to GitHub, remove these if you're using BitBucket, GitLab, or any other platforms:

-### 1.13 Update issue and pull request templates according to your needs
+Update issue and pull request templates according to your needs

 -   `/.github/ISSUE_TEMPLATE`
 -   `/.github/pull_request_template.md`